arungudelli/angularjswiki/content/en/material/datepicker/index.md

 {{< figure src="mat-datepicker-filter.PNG" title="mat-datepicker filter" alt="mat-datepicker filter">}}

-## mat-datepicker format
+## mat-datepicker date format

-To format the dates in `mat-datepicker` input we have to write our own `DateAdapter`.
+To change `mat-datepicker` date format in we have to write our own `DateAdapter`.

 Steps to format the dates in `mat-datepicker` input